pterodactylus42/ccgt/README.md

  Instead of just doing fft, this tuner uses the yin implementation from tarsos dsp, thanx to you guys over at belgium !
 Really every user of this app should buy you a big mug of coffee :-)))

+ TarsosDSP is included in this Project in the libs folder and referenced via gradle.

  greetings, and don't forget to play your guitar.